SONGDONGYUAN1994/ClusterDE/README.md

 - `mat`: The input gene by cell matrix.
 It can be a sparse matrix.
 - `family`: A string of the distribution you want to use when fitting the model.
 Must be one of 'poisson', 'nb', 'zip', 'zinb' or 'gaussian'.
+- `formula`: A string of the mu parameter formula.
+It defines the relationship between gene expression in synthetic null data and the extra covariates.
+Default is NULL (cell type case).
+For example, if your input data is a spatial data with X, Y coordinates, the formula can be 's(X, Y, bs = 'gp', k = 4)'.
+- `extraInfo`: A data frame of the extra covariates used in \code{formula}.
+For example, the 2D spatial coordinates.
+Default is NULL.
 - `nCores`: An integer.
 The number of cores to use.
-Increasing the cores will greatly speed up the computaion.
+Increasing the cores will greatly speed up the computation.
 - `parallelization`: A string indicating the specific parallelization function to use.
 Must be one of 'mcmapply', 'bpmapply', or 'pbmcmapply', which corresponds to the parallelization function in the package 'parallel', 'BiocParallel', and 'pbmcapply' respectively.
 The default value is 'pbmcmapply'.
 - `fastVersion`: A logic value.
 If TRUE, the fast approximation is used.
 - `corrCut`: A numeric value.
 The cutoff for non-zero proportions in genes used in modelling correlation.
 The reason is that lowly expressed genes are hard to calculate correlation.